The Account Settings are divided into multiple sections:

 Suggestions - enable them if you want the Translation Memory to show translation suggestions in your projects' language pages.

 Realtime QA Checks - enable these if you want to get notified about errors in the translation page in real time, when a translation is saved.

 Notifications on Comments - lets you choose if and how often you wish to be notified via email when someone comments on a string.

+In API Access, you can generate, view and regenerate API tokens.
+Also, you can lock the API.
 A list of your project ids and language codes is also available, to use with the API.

 POEditor uses UTC to express the time when an event took place.

 This section will appear in your account if you have a paid subscription.